 Isla was a book that I have been anticipating for years, half scared it would let down, half scared it would be amazing and leave me wanting more.
-Well I can tell you I was right to be scared…I WANT MORE!
-Holy swoon worthy fantastic batman.
+Well, I can tell you I was right to be scared…I WANT MORE!
+Holy swoon-worthy fantastic batman.
 From start to finish it was everything I have come to expect, love and crave from the hands of Stephanie Perkins.

 Isla and the Happily Ever After is the story of Isla Martin, a shy girl you catch a glimpse of in Anna and the French Kiss, and Josh Wasserstein, Etienne St. Clair’s best friend, also in Anna and the French Kiss.
-Isla has had a crush on Josh for 3 solid years, always on the outside looking in at he and his friends.
+Isla has had a crush on Josh for 3 solid years, always on the outside looking in at him and his friends.
 But things are different in their senior year.
 Josh’s friends have all graduated and he is alone and accessible like never before.
-In a twist of fate Josh and Isla cross paths in an unexpected location that changes things for the both of them in ways they never could have imagined.
+In a twist of fate Josh and Isla cross paths in an unexpected location that changes things for both of them in ways they never could have imagined.
 What once seemed impossible might not be that way.
-However nothing is ever easy.
+However, nothing is ever easy.
 Especially if the worse things you feel about yourself start to threaten the things you always thought you wanted.
 And for Josh and Isla those things might just be each other.

 It’s funny because in Anna and the French Kiss you don’t really even think twice about Isla.
 If you haven’t read the book as many times as I have you may not even notice her.
-And Josh, he was a great secondary character and side kick to St. Clair, but not someone you really thought about.
+And Josh, he was a great secondary character and sidekick to St. Clair, but not someone you really thought about.
 But I was super excited when I learned these were our two leads in Isla and the Happily Ever After.
-There was something that fascinated me about what I did know about them and it peaked my curiosity.
-Isla was your everyday, uncertain, shy teenage girl that had a crush on a guy she thought was out of reach.
+There was something that fascinated me about what I did know about them and it piqued my curiosity.
+Isla was your every day, uncertain, shy teenage girl that had a crush on a guy she thought was out of reach.
 And Josh was the guy that seemed to not care about anything when he really cared about everything.
 He was sad and lonely and needed something to make him say it was okay to feel.
 There was a connection there that is hard to explain other than saying these two were filled with magic.
 And as the book progressed they changed as people and grew in ways they never would have.
 Magic I tell you, magic.

 Another thing that Perkins does well is the secondary characters.
 Isla had some great people in her life that taught her things that made her grow as a person separate from her connection with Josh.
 Kurt was a fascinating addition that was able to be Isla’s voice of reason.
 He told her things she didn’t want to hear about herself but needed to hear.
 And then you have her sister Hattie.
 She was perfect with her pouting and mean façade but really she was a representation that change is scary and people act all sorts of ways when they are scared.
 These two characters added not only to Isla but to the story as a whole.
 Perfection